Doctor of Physical Therapy (DPT) Admission Requirements

 - Chatham will use your highest section—quantitative, verbal, writing—scores across all GRE test dates.

-- Evidence of volunteer/work experience in physical therapy setting(s) included in the PTCAS application.
-Please note that verification of this experience is not required.
+- Evidence of volunteer/work experience in a minimum of two different physical therapy locations OR two different physical therapy settings included in the PTCAS application.
+Please note verification of this experience is not required.
+Examples of different settings include -

 - Three letters of reference included in the PTCAS application: two academic (faculty or advisor) and one licensed physical therapist OR one academic and two licensed physical therapists